This is Part Two of an in-depth tutorial series about editing and deleting WordPress posts.

 How To Delete Posts Individually

 Your post will be moved to the Trash (1).
-To restore your posts, click ’Undo’ (2) immediately after sending items to the trash …
+To return a post to the Table of Posts, click ’Undo’ (2) immediately after sending items to the trash …

 (Posts screen – Trash options)